 DURING COVID-19, LCF REMAINS COMMITTED TO FIGHTING FOR LATINOS AND IMMIGRANTS ACROSS CALIFORNIA

 This is a time for power, not panic.
 Since the announcement of California’s “shelter-in-place,” LCF has remained at the forefront of advocating for the state’s Latino and immigrant populations.
-At the federal level, LCF penned letters to Senators Feinstein and Harris to protect our DACA recipients as we approach a critical Supreme Court decision on the program.
 Within California, LCF joined nearly 40 philanthropic organizations calling on Governor Newsom to protect immigrant rights during COVID-19.
 We’ve also joined advocates and other Latino-led grassroots organizations calling for the expansion of Medi-Cal to our undocumented seniors.

 LCF has established the Love Not Fear Fund, which channels critical funds to Latino-led organizations serving California’s most vulnerable communities- our elders, undocumented, farmworkers, and working-class families in the Central Valley and Inland Empire.
 To learn more click here.

 The fight is not over, It’s now time to make sure all of our communities are vaccinated.
 A key step is ensuring our elected officials are making vaccines are as accessible as possible for Latinos.
 Please visit our vaccine outreach page for more info.